Author Guidelines

 Please, try hard to send a manuscript with good level of English.
 Well-written manuscripts will let editors and reviewers concentrate on their academic value.

+a.
 Title

+Title of articles in Indonesia or English should describe the main content of manuscripts, be informative, concise, and not too wordy {12-15 words only}, and does not contain formulas.
 The title of the manuscript should fully reflect the topic of the research and its content.
 It must be short and concrete (not more than 15 words).
 Besides it should catch the reader’s interest and it should be written using the scientific style.
 It is appropriate to point the object of research or concretize it using the colon or the brackets.
 It is not recommended to use contractions, but if used, then only for the commonly known ones.

+d.
 Abstract

 The abstract must fully reflect the paper’s content.
 It is advisable to use Passive Voice or sentences such as “The paper deals with…” or “The study analyzes…” This should be done according to the following algorithm: first two or three sentences indicate the relevance of the topic; the aim and object of the study; the methodology (methods) of the study (for theoretical studies – its theoretical basis) are described; the results obtained are characterized, conclusions are drawn from them and the practical value (if any) is indicated.
 The main body of the abstract should demonstrate the result.